Create Project Robot Accounts

 - You are able to perform operations by using the Docker and Helm CLIs.
 A Legacy robot account can’t log into the Harbor interface.

 - You can’t edit a legacy robot account.
-You are only able to deactivate or delete legacy robot accounts.
+You are only able to disable or delete legacy robot accounts.

 - Available legacy robot accounts permissions are limited to pushing and pulling artifact, and pushing or pulling a Helm Chart.